paulbricman/paulbricman.github.io/_reflections/2021-10-31-embodied-metaphors-in-origami.md

 To complete the metaphor, it's as if the machine learning model somehow gets hold of an origami model.
 Even if the paper is folded and creased in intricate ways across high-dimensional space, if you live right on it as an ant and move around in your neighborhood, you're in a space of much lower dimensionality.
 In machine learning parlor, your coordinates on the manifold form a semantic embedding.
 [Semantica](/thoughtware/semantica), my first thoughtware project, was an exploration of ways of meaningfully moving around this semantic material folded in intricate ways.

+> "To deal with hyper-planes in a 14-dimensional space, visualize a 3-D space and say 'fourteen' to yourself very loudly.
+Everyone does it." – Geoffrey Hinton

 ![](/assets/materials/f6.jpg)
 Basic corrugation, ([source](https://paulbricman.com/artisanry))